Upstream Probe#

 Details of probe operation:

-• Initially, the peer won't receive client requests until it passes all essential probes configured for it, skipping persistent ones if the configuration was reloaded and the peer was deemed healthy prior to that.
-If there are no such probes, the peer is considered healthy.
+• Initially, the server won't receive client requests until it passes all essential probes configured for it (skipping persistent ones if the configuration was reloaded and the server was deemed healthy prior to that).
+If there are no such probes, the server is considered healthy.

-• The peer is considered unhealthy and won't receive client requests, if any of the probes configured for it hits fails or the peer reaches max_fails.
+• The server is considered unhealthy and won't receive client requests, if any of the probes configured for it hits its fails threshold or the server itself reaches the max_fails threshold.

-• For an unhealthy peer to be considered healthy again, all probes configured for it must reach their respective passes; after that, max_fails is also considered.
+• For an unhealthy server to be considered healthy again, all probes configured for it must reach their respective passes thresholds; after that, the max_fails threshold is considered.

 Built-in Variables#

-The http_upstream module supports the following built-in variables:
+The http_upstream_probe module supports the following built-in variables:

 $upstream_probe (PRO)#